-The cross-disciplinary conference travel support scheme is designedto assist academicsat Level A, B and C in the school (excluding research centre members) to present one or more papers at a reputable conference.
-The maximum allocation per person per year is$2000. [more info]
+The cross-disciplinary conference travel support scheme is designed to assist academics at Level A, B and C in the school (excluding research centre members) to present one or more papers at a reputable conference.
+The maximum allocation per person per year is $2000 for an international conference and $1000 for an Australian conference. [more info]

 This scheme aims to encourage cross-disciplinary research activities within each of the three engineering research themes.
 Another aim is to boot-strap collaborative research partnerships led by academic staff at levels A, B and C in the Griffith School of Engineering and not a member of another research centre or institute.
-Using rules and guidelines are similar to the New Career Grants, academics in the schoolfrom different disciplines of engineering are asked to suggest projectsbased one of the research themes.
-The researchers leading the Seed Funding Projects awarded in 2014 and 2015 are ineligible to re-apply. [more info]
+Using rules and guidelines are similar to the New Career Grants, academics in the schoolfrom different disciplines of engineering are asked to suggest projects based one of the research themes.
+The researchers leading previously funded under this scheme are ineligible to apply. [more info]

 Engineering High Impact Factor Journal Publication Incentive Scheme